OpenFn/docs/docs/source-apps.md

    will forward data as JSON.
 6. Check to see that, once a form is submitted, it is forwarded to your OpenFn inbox.

+## Community Health Toolkit

+1. To push data from CHT applications to OpenFn, leverage the [Outbound Push](https://docs.communityhealthtoolkit.org/apps/reference/app-settings/outbound/) feature to forward specified data to your OpenFn project.
+2. When definining the [`destination`](https://docs.communityhealthtoolkit.org/apps/reference/app-settings/outbound/#destination), specify your OpenFn inbox URL as the `baseURL`.
+No `auth` parameters are required, unless you have configured Inbox Security on your OpenFn project.
+3. Define the data to forward to OpenFn in the [`mapping`](https://docs.communityhealthtoolkit.org/apps/reference/app-settings/outbound/#mapping) property.
+This will structure the payload that is sent to your OpenFn Inbox as a "Message".

 ## Google Forms/Google Sheets